urankab/space-trace/readme.md

 # SpaceTrace

-This is the group repository for our SpaceTrace Covid-19 sign-in app for businesses.
+SpaceTrace Covid-19 sign-in app for businesses.
 We are using a React front-end and an AWS Lambda serverless back-end with AWS DynamoDB.

 ## Contributors: